acJoaog/mqtt-sniffle/Broker Mqtt Server/README.md

 Go to the official Eclipse Mosquitto website (https://mosquitto.org/download/) and select the installation for your current System.
 After the installation is complete you can config your mosquitto.conf file.

-# Basic Config in port 1883
+# mosquitto_sample
 This config uses port 1883 wich means no TLS security protocol, it is a simple connection but not safe.

-# Config in port 1883 and User and Password required
+# mosquitto_basic
-This config uses port 1883, wich means no TLS security protocol, but require user and password to connect, it is a simple connection but not safe too.
+This config uses port 1883, wich means no TLS security protocol, but require user and password to connect, it is a simple connection but not safe.

+# mosquitto_encrypted
+This config uses port 8883, wich means TLS security protocol active, is the safest way to use mqtt connection.
+Will require RSA signed certificates to allow connection.